AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/Assets/Access_Control.md

 ## `Update Assets or AssetType Access Control List`

-Update the default `AccessControlList` for the assets or AssetType collections
+Update the default `AccessControlList` for the assets or asset type collections

 ### Request